New direction for The Social Diary in 2026 and beyond! What about this new direction? We are returning to our Hospitality and Entertainment roots.

 Julian Fellowes brilliantly depicts life during the Gilded Age, in the popular show.
 Additionally, it showcases the harmony and synergy between the upstairs and downstairs.
 Lord Fellowes is adept in writing about the social classes.
 He does so confidently in Downton Abbey to The Gilded Age.
 Additionally, his keen observations provide authenticity to the dynamic stories between the masters and mistresses (upstairs) and their servants and staff (downstairs).

-The standards of service during this period were exceptionally high, and the dedicated servants and staff took great care in ensuring that everything ran seamlessly.
-If you want to immerse yourself in this captivating era, you can watch the Lord Fellowes rendition of The Gilded Age on Max/HBO in the United States.
+Standard of service during this period was exceptionally high, and the dedicated servants and staff took great care to ensure that everything ran seamlessly.
+If you want to immerse yourself in this captivating era, you can watch the Lord Fellowes rendition of The Gilded Age on HBO/MAX in the United States.

 About Ratings & Reviews

 Unfortunately, it is evident that service standards have declined, even at prestigious five-star Relais & Châteaux luxury hotels.
 This despite receiving numerous accolades and awards.
 The pretentious ones list these accolades in a thread at the bottom of their website.
-Sometimes you wonder what are they hiding or compensating for, because if you have to mention how important you are, you probably aren’t4.
+Sometimes you wonder what they are hiding or compensating for, because if you have to mention how important you are, you probably aren’t5.

 The issues of Top down management are glaring.
 When the President and Managing Director of a renowned establishment neglects to adhere to the dress code for a “black tie” event at his own hotel, it raises concerns about the value of those accolades and awards.
 It is disheartening to witness the diminishing level of service in an industry that prides itself on exceptional hospitality.